torvalds/linux/Documentation/driver-api/spi.rst

 a pair of FIFOs connected to dual DMA engines on the other side of the SPI shift register (maximizing throughput).
-Such drivers bridge between whatever bus they sit on (often the platform bus) and SPI, and expose the SPI side of their device as a :c:type:`struct spi_master
+Such drivers bridge between whatever bus they sit on (often the platform bus) and SPI, and expose the SPI side of their device as a :c:type:`struct spi_controller
-<spi_master>`.
+<spi_controller>`.
 SPI devices are children of that master,
 represented as a :c:type:`struct spi_device <spi_device>` and
 manufactured from :c:type:`struct spi_board_info
 <spi_board_info>` descriptors which are usually provided by